betanight/sprint-4-project/README.md

 # Sprint-4-project
 Project Overview
 Welcome to the Car Database Analysis Project!
 This project explores a comprehensive dataset of vehicles with various specifications.
-Below is a brief guide to help you navigate through the project's components:
+Everything in this project can be found in the *_sprint-4-venv_* Below is a brief guide to help you navigate through the project's components:

 Exploratory Data Analysis (EDA) and Statistical Data Analysis (SDA):

-All the exploratory and statistical analysis of the data are documented in the Jupyter notebook named EDA.ipynb, located in the notebooks folder.
+All the exploratory and statistical analysis of the data are documented in the *_notebooks_* folder named *_EDA.ipynb_*, located in the notebooks folder.
 Streamlit Application:

-The app, app.py, can be found in the root directory.
+The app, *_app.py_*, can be found in the *_Scripts_* folder.
 This app allows users to filter and explore the car data interactively, offering various visualizations to help you find a vehicle that suits your budget and preferences.

 Filtering and Visualization: